-The Elastic Arts Foundation works to foster the local community of art and culture in Logan Square and beyond through developing, hosting and producing creative, non-commercial performances, exhibitions, and arts events.
+Elastic Arts works to foster the community of art and culture in Avondale/Logan Square and beyond through developing, hosting, producing, and promoting creative, independent, and local music, performance, and art events.

-Founded in 2002, Elastic Arts has presented over 1300 events: live music shows, multi-disciplinary performances, theater pieces, literary readings, art exhibitions, and film/video screenings, establishing itself as a leader among grassroots performance organizations in Chicago and throughout the world.
-By fostering the development and presentation of innovative, non-conventional artists and art forms, Elastic Arts also provides the public with valuable and unique aesthetic and cultural events in an intimate performance environment, free from commercial restraints.
+Founded in 2002, Elastic Arts has presented over 1500 events: live music shows, multi-disciplinary performances, theater pieces, literary readings, art exhibitions, and film/video screenings, establishing itself as a leader among grassroots venues and presenting organizations in Chicago and throughout the world.
+With the development and presentation of innovative, non-conventional artists and art forms, Elastic Arts affords the community the opportunity to participate in uncommon and stimulating programming in an intimate performance environment, free from commercial restraints.

 Our programs are partially supported by a grant from the Illinois Arts Council, a state agency.